ssm2017/ostmu/README.md

 Installation
 ------------

-  - Check the path to ostmu at the top of the files :
+  - Check the path to ostmu for the variable OSTMU_FOLDER at the top of the files if the files are not located in /opt/ostmu :
     - install
     - check_sim
     - create_sim_files